This is the multi-page printable view of this section. Click here to print.

 ProjectGroup Template

 Table.
-App Template Type
+App.
+Template Types

-Getting Started with App Template
+App.
+Getting Started with Template

-1. Main page, click the Manage icon at the top right.
-Move to the Tenant Dashboard page.
+1. Click the Admin icon at the top right of the Main page.
+You will be taken to the Tenant Dashboard page.

-Users can add their own App Templates.
+Users can add their own App templates.

-Source Code
+Source code

 Dockerfile